The Shadow Speaker

+A deluxe revised edition of the novel, which was previously out of print, was published by DAW Books in 2023 under the title Shadow Speaker.
+It was followed by a sequel; Like Thunder.

 Plot

 Ejimafor "Ejii" Ugabe is a fourteen-year-old Muslim half-Wodaabe, half-Igbo girl.
 She lives in the Nigerian village of Kwàmfa.
 Her father was once the hated dictator-like chief.
 She lives in the year 2070.
 The whole world is falling apart due to nuclear fallout in “the early twenty-first century”.